-ASEAN reaffirms position on keeping South China Sea peaceful
+ASEAN reaffirms position on keeping East Sea peaceful

-The Hanoitimes - The 10-member bloc demands the code of conduct (COC) in the South China Sea be effective and substantive.
+The 10-member bloc demands the code of conduct (COC) in the South China Sea (called East Sea by Vietnam) be effective and substantive.

 The South China Sea issue is high on the 37th ASEAN Summit’s agenda, and the 10-member bloc has shown its determination to maintain peace, stability, and security in the sea that Beijing claims the vast majority.